 Direct the light down, not up into the sky, and target your fixtures so that light does not spill beyond where it is needed.
-The light source should be even with or recessed within, the light fixture, ensuring there is no visual discomfort known as glare.
+From eye level, the light source should be even with or recessed within, the light fixture, ensuring there is no visual discomfort known as glare.

-If the light spills beyond where it is needed, install proper shielding and/or re-orient the light so that it does not extend beyond where it is needed.
+If the light spills beyond where it is needed, replace it with a shielded fixture or re-orient the light so that it does not extend beyond where it is needed.
 Be especially mindful of light that spills up into the sky, or onto other people’s property.

 3 – Is the amount of light appropriate for the intended task?

-Use the lowest lighting level needed to perform the task.
-Light levels are measured in lumens, so check your light source and use the lowest lumens possible.
+Use the lowest lighting level needed to perform the intended task.

 Excessive light can contribute to glare, actually making it harder to see things well.
-If you find that the lighting level around your home is too bright for the task it is intended for, consider changing the fixture’s bulb or installing a new fixture with a lower lumens value.
+If you find that the lighting level around your home is too bright for the task it is intended for, change the fixture’s bulb to one with a lower light level or consider incorporating dimmers.

 4 – Is the light connected to active controls?

-Outdoor lights that cannot be easily controlled with an on/off switch should be connected to a timer or motion sensor.
+Outdoor lights that are necessary should be connected to a timer or motion sensor.
 Motion sensors should be set to times of 5 minutes or less.
 Dusk-to-dawn sensors are strongly discouraged as they release light when it is not needed.

-*Make sure sensor triggers are set appropriately so that they light the area only when people are present.
+*Make sure sensor trigger sensitivity is set appropriately so that they light the area only when people are present.

 5 – Is the light source warm in color?

-Most lightbulbs manufactured today have a Kelvin rating printed on the bulb.
-Low Kelvin ratings (3000 Kelvin or less) are considered warm and generally emit less harmful blue light than high Kelvin.
+Lightbulbs manufactured today have a Kelvin rating printed on the bulb or box.
+Low Kelvin ratings (3000 Kelvin or less) are considered warm and generally emit less harmful blue light than higher Kelvin.
 For home lighting, there are good options at 2700 Kelvin or less.
 Consider going as warm as possible, especially if you are in an ecologically sensitive area.